shdown/luastatus/plugins/network-linux/README.rst

     each element corresponds to a local IPv4/IPv6 address of the interface.

-    (In an extremely unlikely and probably logically impossible event that the number of addresses exceeds maximum Lua array length, the last array element will be ``false``, not a string.)
+    (In an extremely unlikely and probably logically impossible event that the number of addresses exceeds maximum Lua array length, the array will be truncated and the last element will be ``false``, not a string, to indicate truncation.)

   - Otherwise, the value behind ``ipv4``/``ipv6`` key is a string corresponding to *some* local IPv4/IPv6 address of the interface.